Mobile Cancer Screening Connector Your Link to Cancer Screening, Education and Community Resources

 Providing a range of cancer screening and education services

-To better serve this population, the mobile unit will feature more than just mammograms.
-It will offer screenings for cervical, colon, and other cancers, as well as health care services and education.
+The Mobile Cancer Screening Connector will offer screenings for breast, cervical, colon, and other cancers, as well as health care services and education.

 breast cancer